Morizz00/file-self-destructor-api/README.md

 🔥 Upload files via REST

-💥 Auto-deletes after 1 download or 5 minutes, whichever comes first
+💥 Auto-deletes after the number of  downloads you set or 5 minutes, whichever comes first

 ⚡ Powered by Redis for in-memory speed and TTL-based cleanup

-📬 Returns a one-time-use download link
+📬 Also returns a one-time-use download link